Site Last Updated

 Season 2010/11, the first back in Runcorn, saw Steve Wilkes and his deputy Ian McGarry replaced towards the end of August.
 Former Linnet Paul McNally, having been assistant at Skelmersdale United, was appointment manager – his backroom team including assistant Dave Hughes, the ex-Atherton LR boss, and coach Chris Fitzsimmons.
 A rebuilding process ended in a strong finish for 12th spot and average attendances were 106% up on the previous season at Witton.

 The club finished fifth in the NWCL Premier of 2011-12.
-Highlight of the cup runs was the 4-0 replay defeat of Evo-stik North One visitors Mossley.
+Highlight of the cup runs was the 4-0 replay defeat of Evo-Stik North One visitors Mossley in the FA Cup.

 Three successive runners-up finishes but no promotion